mantou132/Spotify-Lyrics/README.md

 - Add translation
 - If you can write code, you can fix [bugs](https://github.com/mantou132/Spotify-Lyrics/issues?q=is%3Aissue+is%3Aopen+label%3Abug) or improve [performance](https://github.com/mantou132/Spotify-Lyrics/issues?q=is%3Aissue+is%3Aopen+label%3Aperformance)
 - Optimize the matching rate of Chinese, Japanese and Korean lyrics.(edit [config.json](./src/page/config.json)). _Note: The extension already has automatic optimization, this list serves as a supplement_ . _[Unmatched lyrics report](https://datastudio.google.com/reporting/bfd79c68-f9f4-4af5-8e51-a12d3d6be450)_

+## Privacy Policy

+The extension will not collect any user’s personal information(personal information refers to information that identifies a specific individual, such as the individual’s name, address, email and phone number).

+- Google Firebase: the extension will save user-uploaded lyrics and manually matched lyrics to Google Firebase and share them among multiple users
+- Google Analytics: the extension uses Google Analytics to track use of the Browser Extension and trends.
+Google Analytics collects various data including the page URL, page title, Search Terms, IP Address, and Page Language.
+You can review Google's Privacy Policy [here](https://www.google.com/policies/privacy).
+You can review additional information about how Google Analytics uses your data [here](https://support.google.com/analytics/answer/6004245), Google provides various privacy controls to limit its collection of data, including the Google Analytics opt-out browser add-on.
+More information about opting out of Google Analytics can be found [here](https://support.google.com/analytics/answer/181881)
+- Sentry.io: the extension uses sentry to collect extended error information, including browser information, error stack and other data, You can view sentry's privacy policy [here](https://sentry.io/privacy/)

+If you have any comments or questions about this privacy policy, please contact me via Email.